What is a financial manager?

 How much do financial managers make?

 Compensation for financial managers varies by experience, industry, education, location, and organization size.
-Factors unique to this role that impact salary include years of experience in financially related roles, the size of the financial portfolio managed, and the complexity of the financial responsibilities undertaken by the manager.
+Their years of experience in financially related roles, the size of the financial portfolio managed, and the complexity of the financial responsibilities undertaken by them can also impact pay.

 Highest paying industries